-The Company's compensation philosophy is to target variable compensation in the form of Stock Options/Restricted Share Rights at higher than average compared to the applicable comparator group and, accordingly, equity compensation awarded by the Company for fiscal 2022 to its Named Executive Officers based on similar positions at the 2022 Combined Comparator Group was set within the "above 75th percentile" range for each of the CEO (Mr. Watson), the Executive Vice-President (Mr. Awram), the CFO (Mr. Kazemi), the Executive Vice-President, Project Evaluation (Mr. Bruington) and the Executive Vice-President, Corporate Development (Mr. Grundy).
+The Company's compensation philosophy is to target variable compensation in the form of Stock Options/ Restricted Share Rights at higher than average compared to the applicable comparator group.
+Equity compensation awarded by the Company for fiscal 2023 to its Named Executive Officers based on similar positions at the 2023 Combined Comparator Group was set within the less than "median rounded" range for the CEO (Mr. Watson), above the "75th percentile" for the CFO (Mr. Kazemi), and well above the "75th percentile" for each of the Executive Vice-President (Mr. Awram), the Executive Vice-President, Project Evaluation (Mr. Bruington) and the Executive Vice-President, Corporate Development (Mr. Grundy).